AusClimateService/qq-workflows/cihp13/README.md

 1. Run `bash cih.sh adjust` to produce the data files.
 1. Run `bash cih.sh validation` to produce the corresponding validation notebook.
 1. Run `bash cih.sh split-by-year` to split and compress the data files.
-1. Run `bash cih.sh clean-up` to delete the original (not split or compressed) data files and adjustment factor files.
+1. Run `bash cih.sh clean-up` to delete the original (not split or compressed) data files.

 ## Versions